 - Click the Edit button to the right of your domain under the ‘Web Hosting’ column.

-- Scroll down to the ‘Web Options’ section:
+- Scroll down to the ‘Web Options’ section and make the following selections:

-- Select which version of PHP you’d like to use in the dropdown menu.
+- Select which version of PHP from the dropdown list you’d like to use.
 Make sure to choose a FastCGI option.

 - Check the box next to ‘PHP XCache Support’.